Research / Theme

 Evaluating investment managers is one of the most persistent challenges in institutional investing.
 Strong historical performance is often interpreted as evidence of skill, yet outcomes are shaped by market conditions, factor exposure, and randomness as much as by decision quality.

 Many selection processes rely heavily on backward-looking metrics.
 While necessary, these measures are insufficient for understanding whether performance reflects durable skill or favorable circumstances.
-As a result, institutions frequently allocate capital based on signals that fail to persist.
+A manager who outperformed during expansion may have been long beta in a bull market.
+A manager who underperformed during contraction may have preserved capital better than the benchmark suggests.

 This research theme examines the structural difficulty of separating skill from luck in manager evaluation.
 It focuses on attribution, consistency, decision-making processes, and the alignment between stated philosophy and observed behavior across different market environments.